-- 2) Provide a matrix, in the format of Template D18-1, that indicates the required assessment opportunities for each of the defined foundational public health learning objectives (1-12).
-Typically, the school or program will present a separate matrix for each degree program, but matrices may be combined if requirements are identical. (self-study document) - 3) Provide a matrix, in the format of Template D18-2, that lists competencies for each relevant degree and concentration.
-The matrix indicates at least one assessment activity for each of the listed competencies.
-Typically, the school or program will present a separate matrix for each concentration.
-Note: these competencies are defined by the school or program and are distinct from the introductory public health learning objectives defined in this criterion. (self-study document)
+- 2) Provide a matrix, in the format of Template D17-1, that indicates the assessment activity for each of the foundational public health learning objectives listed above (1-12).
+Typically, the school or program will present a separate matrix for each degree program, but matrices may be combined if requirements are identical. (self-study document) - 3) Provide supporting documentation for each assessment activity listed in Template D17-1.
+Documentation should include the following, as relevant, for each listed assessment: - assignment instructions or guidelines as provided to students